 The murmur of pulmonary insufficiency is a distinctive diastolic murmur.
 It is low-pitched, early in onset, and of short duration.
 It ends well before the first heart sound.
 It occurs with postoperative TOF, pulmonary hypertension, postoperative pulmonary valvotomy for pulmonary stenosis, or other deformities of the pulmonary valve.

 Mid-diastolic murmur results from abnormal ventricular filling.
-The murmur results from turbulent flow through the tricuspid or mitral valve due to stenosis.
+Due to stenosis, the murmur results from turbulent flow through the tricuspid or mitral valve.
 They are associated with mitral stenosis or large left-to-right shunt VSD or PDA, producing relative mitral stenosis secondary to increased flow across the normal-sized mitral valve.
 It is seen in the atrial septal defect (ASD), total or partial anomalous pulmonary venous return (TAPVR, PAPVR), endocardial cushion defects, or abnormal stenosis of the tricuspid valve.

 The most significant is the PDA high-to-low shunting.
 The patency of the ductus is normal in the first 24 hours of life, but a few weeks later, a patent ductus is abnormal.
-It is more common in girls (sex ratio of 3:2), tends to affect siblings, and maybe a complication of maternal rubella.
+It is more common in girls (sex ratio of 3:2), tends to affect siblings, and may be a complication of maternal rubella.
 It is six times more common in infants born at high altitudes and more common in premature infants.
-If the ductus is large, there may be a vigorous pericardial activity, a systolic thrill, and bounding pulses.
+There may be a vigorous pericardial activity, a systolic thrill, and bounding pulses if the ductus is large.
 There may be symptoms of congestive heart failure (CHF).